Constraints of dynamical dark energy models from different observational datasets: Introduction

-To comprehensively analyze various DDE parameterizations, we integrate cutting-edge observational data from current cosmological researches, focusing on the recently released CMB PR4 and DESI DR2 measurements.
-Based on these updated datasets and combined with three representative SNIa samples, we construct three core dataset combinations: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5, and CMB+BAO+Union3.
-Using the $\Lambda$CDM model as a benchmark framework, we conducted a comprehensive parameter constraint analysis on seven representative DDE parameterizations: $w$CDM, Chevallier-Polarski-Linder (CPL), Jassal-Bagla-Padmanabhan (JBP), Feng-Shen-Li-Li (FSLL), Barboza-Alcaniz (BA), Logarithmic (LOG) and Exponential (EXP).
+To comprehensively analyze various DDE parameterizations, we integrate cutting-edge observational data from current cosmological research, focusing on the recently released CMB PR4 and DESI DR2 measurements.
+Based on these updated datasets and combined with three representative SNIa samples, we construct four core dataset combinations: CMB+BAO+PantheonPlus, CMB+BAO+DES-Y5, CMB+BAO+Union3 and CMB+BAO(without LRG1 and LRG2)+DES-Y5.
+Using the $\Lambda$CDM model as a benchmark framework, we conduct a comprehensive parameter constraint analysis on seven representative DDE parameterizations: $w$CDM, Chevallier-Polarski-Linder (CPL), Jassal-Bagla-Padmanabhan (JBP), Feng-Shen-Li-Li (FSLL), Barboza-Alcaniz (BA), Logarithmic (LOG) and Exponential (EXP).

 This paper is organized as follows.
 In Section~\ref{sec:ion}, we introduce the Friedmann equations and the evolution of dark energy.
 Section~\ref{sec:res} describes the methods employed in our analysis and all observational datasets used.
-In Section~\ref{results}, we give constraints on relevant parameters for all DDE parameterized models.
+In Section~\ref{results}, we give constraints on the relevant parameters for all DDE parameterized models.
 Section~\ref{sec:sum} presents a comparative analysis of models and observational data, systematically discussing our results.
 Finally, a brief summary is included in Section~\ref{summary}.